-Part A: General Information

 Reporting Coordinator/Employee:

 Date of Incident: Time:

-Date reported to MVI administration (to whom, and Time: via phone, email, etc.):
+Date reported to MVI administration (to whom, a via phone, email, etc.): and Time:

 Location of Incident (be specific):

 Involved/Injured Party (name):

 Involved persons:

 Home address:

 Home/cell phone:

 Email address:

-□Faculty/Staff/ □Student □Intern □Visitor
+□Faculty/Staff/ □S Student □Intern □Visitor

-Other (please explain):
+☐Other (please explain):

-Associated College/University: Name of Program: Principal Contact:
+Associated College/University: Name e of Program: Principal Contact:

-estigación

-Other involved parties (employees, students, etc. as witnesses or participants)
+Other involved parties (employees, students, etc. a as witnesses or participants)

 Name: Role in accident/incident:

+1.

+Part P. Doccription of the Event

-Part B: Description of the Event
+Part B. Description of the Event

 What happened?
 Try to explain events chronologically.

 Was first aid needed and/or administered?
 By whom?

-Was the incident reported to the authorities (when and where e)?
+Was the incident reported to the authorities (when and w here)?
 If not, please state why.

-vid Dor

-Were there any external factors contributed to the event?
-Sanctions against student (if appropriate):
+- •

-Verbal warning (describe)
+Verbal warning (describe) o

-Written warning (attach copy) Termination from program (attach copy)
+(attach copy)

 MVI employee/Coordinator signature: Date:

-Signature of involved party: Date:

-eniblia MVI Emergency Protocols 2018 v1802
+Part B: Description of the Event What happened?
+Try to explain events chronologically.
+Was first aid needed and/or administered?
+By whom?
+Was the incident reported to the authorities (when and where there any external factors contributed to the event?
+Sanctions against student (if appropriate): Verbal warning (describe) Written warning (attach copy) Termination from program

+APPENDIX D:

-APPENDIX D: STEPS FOR HANDLING SEXUAL ASSAULT AND HARRASSMENT
+STEPS FOR HANDLING SEXUAL ASSAULT AND HARRASSMENT